AtsushiSakai/PythonRobotics/docs/getting_started_main.rst

 Welcome to the PythonRobotics Documentation 👋
 ==============================================

-Welcome to PythonRobotics's comprehensive documentation, an open source collection of tried-and-tested robotics algorithms designed to simplify and expedite your robotics journey.
+Welcome to PythonRobotics's official documentation, an open source collection of robotics algorithms designed to easily understand the basic ideas behind each algorithm for beginners.
 PythonRobotics aims to make robot development an enjoyable experience by easing the tedious process of algorithm creation.